-A mass celebrated in 1554 by Jesuits marked the beginnings of Piratininga as the city was formerly known.
-The original foundations of the Jesuit chapel built where this mass took place at Pateo do Collegio can still be seen today.
-The chapel was built to convert the natives to Catholicism and the site was chosen because of its location on a river and between the ocean and fertile lands.
+The beginnings of Piratininga, as the city was formerly known, were celebrated with a mass at the Jesuit chapel at Pateo do Collegio, which can still be seen today.
+The chapel was built to convert natives to Catholicism and the site was chosen because of its location on a river and between the ocean and fertile lands.
 São Paulo only officially became a city in 1711.

 In the early years, the town was little more than a backwater used as a base by explorers, slave owners and prospectors who wanted to delve into the Brazilian interior and exploit its resources such as precious metals and stones.
 A gold boom at the end of the 17th century and the subsequent sugar cane production did little to change its relatively low profile status.

-With the World Cup and Olympic Games imminent, it only remains a matter of time before São Paulo cements itself on the international stage as one of the world’s leading cities.
+It only remains a matter of time before São Paulo cements itself on the international stage as one of the world’s leading cities.